danieljrmay/backdrop-containers/src/development/add-ons/fedora/README.md

 # which case it will need to be re-created.
 bash create-image-backdrop-add-on-dev-fedora.bash

 # Create the container.
-The container is ready in a couple of seconds,
+The container is ready in a few of seconds,
-# however, you might need to wait a minute for your instance of backdrop
+# however, it will take about 30 seconds or so to install the backdrop
-# to fully install.
+# site.
 bash create-container-backdrop-add-on-dev-fedora.bash

 # Explore your container via a Bash shell.